-For sealed and unsealed routes, head to Mataranka, just 400km from Darwin and plunge into the thermal pools and crystal clear streams including Mataranka Thermal Pools and the lesser known Bitter Springs, that sit among the massive palm trees.
+For sealed and unsealed routes, head to Mataranka, just 400km from Darwin.
+Plunge into the thermal pools and crystal clear streams including Mataranka Thermal Pool and the lesser-known Bitter Springs, that sit among the massive palm trees.
 Or take an easy stroll through Elsey National Park.

 Day 13: Mataranka to Katherine (106km)

-Head north to explore Nitmiluk National Park near Katherine and choose your level of adventure - from swimming spots, canoeing, scenic helicopter flights or take a guided boat cruise through Katherine Gorge.
+Head north to explore Nitmiluk National Park near Katherine and choose your level of adventure: swimming spots, canoeing, scenic helicopter flights or take a guided boat cruise through Katherine Gorge.

 Day 14: Katherine to Judbarra/Gregory National Park (286km)